Han-Cao/RNAseq_RSEM_tutorial/README.md

 - transcript annotation: `Mus_musculus.GRCm39.111.gtf`
 - ID map between ENSEMBL ID and gene symbol: `Mus_musculus.GRCm39.111.id_map.txt`

-After downloading the files, you can build the STAR index and RSEM reference by using the `scripts/00.build_ref.sh` script.
+After downloading the files, the STAR index and RSEM reference can be built by using the [00.build_ref.sh](scripts/00.build_ref.sh) script.
 Please remember to modify the input and output directories in the script before running.
 Please use the following path as reference input for STAR and RSEM
 - STAR: `/path/to/output/reference/`
 - RSEM: `/path/to/output/reference/rsem`